Local Offer - Portage Home Visiting Service

 Who can access Stepping Stones?

-The Portage Service work with parents/carers and guardians who have children aged 0-4 years.
+The Portage Service work with parents/carers and guardians who have children aged 0-4 years who meet the following referral criteria:

 • The child accesses a private voluntary or independent (PVI) setting or childminder.
 However, the child and parent/carer can continue to attend Stepping Stones for one term in addition to the setting to support transition.